pierogis/pierogis/readme.md

-# Pierogis
+# pierogis

-Image processing with iterators
+Image processing with numpy

+Operate on numpy matrix to create chained image affects